jkarstensen/meta/metadata_structure.md

 * `instrument_configurations` for object type `instrument_configuration`
 * `variables` for object type `variable`

-The second level of the YAML files must be a `map` which relates object ids to objects of the aforementioned type.
+The second level of the YAML files must be a `map` which relates object ids to objects (i.e., the collection of metadata assoicated with that ojbect) of the aforementioned type.
 Please have a look at the [metadata](metadata) folder for examples.

 ### intermediate format